-In the case of advertising for commercial products or services, the announcement or display of the sponsor's corporate or trade name, or the name of the sponsor's product, may be sufficient when it is clear that the mention of the name of the product constitutes sponsorship identification.
-Only one such announcement or display need be included in a standard commercial advertisement.
+In the case of advertising for commercial products or services, an announcement stating the sponsor's corporate or trade name, or the name of the sponsor's product, may be sufficient when it is clear that the mention of the name of the product constitutes sponsorship identification.
+Only one such announcement need be included in a standard commercial advertisement.

-In the case of a political advertisement, paid advertising by a trade association or a charity, or a public service announcement (or advertisement which the audience might take to be a public service announcement) for which the air time is purchased, the sponsorship identification announcement must contain the term "paid for" or "sponsored by" and must adequately disclose the true identity of the person, committee, or other entity furnishing the consideration.
+In the case of any political advertisement; paid advertisement by a trade association, non-profit, or charity; public service announcement (or advertisement which the audience might take to be a public service announcement) for which the airtime is purchased; or advertisement where sponsorship is not clear due to the depiction of multiple potential sponsoring entities or the lack of any apparent sponsoring entity; the sponsorship identification announcement should contain the term "paid for" or "sponsored by" and must adequately disclose the true identity of the person, committee, or other entity furnishing the consideration.